carpentries-incubator/high-dimensional-stats-r/episodes/03-regression-regularisation.md

 > how to run normalisation, and .
 It's also useful to compare different
 > model "engines".
 >
-> To this end, have developed the tidymodels framework.
+> To this end, the tidymodels framework exists.
 The code below would be
 > useful to perform repeated cross-validation.
 We're not doing a course on
 > advanced topics in predictive modelling so we are not covering this framework.
 >